jmSNU/Isaacsim-Franka/README.md

 > **Note:**
 > This repository is currently in an **experimental stage**.
 Some features may not work as expected, and further refinement is ongoing.
 Users are encouraged to provide feedback and contribute.

+### Current Limitations:
+- Training with **single image observations** using SAC (Soft Actor-Critic) often fails to improve the reward.
+- However, when using **proprioceptive observations** (e.g., joint positions, velocities), noticeable reward improvement has been observed.

 ## Prerequisites
 Before starting, make sure you have the following installed: